Home » Blog » Microsoft 365 Group and Microsoft Teams Lifecycle Management – Governance Best Practices

 Watch this video to learn how to manage teams lifecycles using the Teams Manager app:

-Microsoft Teams Lifecycle Management: Strategies
+Microsoft Teams Lifecycle Management: What strategy should you use?

 A Microsoft Teams lifecycle management strategy is essential to resolve challenges such as difficulties in finding teams or uncontrolled growth of content.
 Planning for each stage of a team’s life cycle, from its creation to archiving, is key to preventing these issues.